Academy Hall of fame

 Upon returning to The Buddies in 2017, Stephen was made captain of the club by manager Jack Ross.

 Kenny joined St Mirren’s academy in 2008.
 The cultured midfielder would go on to make over 100 appearances for the Club, as well as being a part of the 2013 Scottish League Cup winning squad.

-He would go on to join Aberdeen, where he became a first team regular, after signing with the Dons in the 2015 January transfer window.
-The midfielder was capped by Scotland and in January 2017, signed a deal with English Championship side Norwich City.
+He would go on to join Aberdeen, where he became a first team regular, after signing in the 2015 January transfer window.
+The midfielder was capped by Scotland and in January 2017, signed a deal with English side Norwich City.

 Lewis Morgan made his St Mirren debut against Celtic in September 2014.
 He became a first team regular at the beginning of the 2016/17 season having scored his first goal on the final day of the 2015/16 season against Rangers.

 Lewis picked up St Mirren Player of the Year after his first full season in the first team and has gone on to make over 100 appearances for The Buddies.